XLSForm/xlsform.github.io/_sections/home-english.md

 | hidden                    | A field with no associated UI element which can be used to store a constant                  |
 | xml-external              | Adds a reference to an [external XML data](#external-xml-data) file                          |

+You can find a full list of question types and the appearances that can modify them in the [template and reference](./ref-table).

-### GPS
+### Capturing GPS location
-For example, to collect the name and GPS coordinates of a store, you would write the following:
+A question of type `geopoint` captures the current geolocation from a device.
+To collect the name and GPS coordinates of a store, you would write the following in your form:

 | type       | name         | label                                        |
 | ---------- | ------------ | -------------------------------------------- |